geomin76/nolabot/README.md

 Using Recurrent Neural Networks and Tensorflow to create a twitter bot

-Building with Python, Flask and Twitter API
+Building with Python, Flask, Twilio and Twitter API